hexagram30/agent/README.rst

 ------------------------

-The Big Five short inventory test displays 10 questions for the user to answer and then tallies the results.
+The Big Five short inventory test displays 10 questions for the user to answer and then tallies the results, displaying the five-trait break-down at the end.

 To run: